HelloHowAreYouHaveANiceDay/reading-notes/docs/us_taxation/gross_income_inclusions.md

 The fair market value of bartered property or services must also be included in gross income.

 Small items given by the employer to employee is not taxable despite a deduction allowed to the employer.
 Cash gifts are considered taxable and should be included in gross income.

+#### tips

+tips need to be filed with reports to the taxpayer's employer by the 10th of every month that the tip is received.
+Employers are allowed to require more frequent reporting.

+**tips of less than $20** cumulatively for a single month for a single employer do not need to be reported monthly but **must** be added to the total wages.
+This income will not be taxed on social security or medicare.

+**tips of more than $20** cumulatively for a single month for a single employer will be taxed for medicare and social security, and must declare unreported tips on Form 1040 and Form 4137.

+The government assumes a minimum of 8% tip on gross sales.
+When less than the threshold is reported, employers must pay the difference.
+This is recorded as additional income but are not a part of wages and thus excluded from withholding for social security or medicare. **Only applies to businesses where tipping is customary**

 ### compensation vs gifts